ktappdev/cicd-thing/README.md

 - **What it does:** Displays real-time deployment and system logs with project identification
 - **How to use:** Visit `http://your-server:3000/logs?limit=50` in your browser
 - **Rate limiting:** Limited to 30 requests per minute per IP address for optimal performance
-- **What you'll see:** Color-coded logs with project prefixes, configurable line limits, and auto-refresh
+- **What you'll see:** Project-prefixed logs with configurable line limits and auto-refresh

 ## Usage Examples